yousefvand/shellman-ebook/manuscript/basics.md

 set -- "${POSITIONAL[@]}" # restore positional params
 ```

-The `while loop` keeps looping until there is no more arguments to process.
-Although passed arguments to your script would not disappear themselves we trim them from left using `shift` command.
+The *while loop* keeps looping until there is no more arguments to process.
+Although the passed arguments to your script would not disappear themselves, we trim them from left using `shift` command.
 So if your script is executed like:

 ```bash
 ./greet.sh -m --name Remisa